olwmc/van/README.md

 The purpose of this project was to expand my knowledge of programming languages, parsers, and writing large projects.
 It also gave me the opportunity to really test both myself and the data structures presented within this course.

-The name "Van" comes from Willard Van Orman Quine, a logician who is best known for his name being used to denote programs whose output is its own source code.
+The name "Van" comes from Willard Van Orman Quine, a logician who is best known for his name being used to denote programs whose output is their own source code.

 ## Instructions For Use
+0. Make sure `g++` and `make` are installed
-1. Type `make` into your console where this project is stored.
+1. Type `make clean all` into your console where this project is stored.
 2. The binary is located in `./bin/`.
 Run it without any options for usage
 3. Feel free to run and modify any of the programs in `./examples/`.
 To run a program, type `./bin/van examples/myProgram.van`
+4. I have an example program that is meant to be run and read through at the same time, it is located under `./examples/examples.van`
 4. This is a fully fledged programming language, if you'd like to read the documentation, it's located in `./docs/`.
 The [language guide](docs/language_guide.md) is realtively terse.
 Otherwhise, look through and run some of the example programs.